 Image of large I-74 and I-77 shields after I-74 merges onto North I-77, Photo courtesy of H.B.
 Elkins

 Signage along I-77 North Approaching the I-74 Exit (photo courtesy of Adam Prince)

 Approaching the split of I-74 East from I-77 South near Mt.
 Airy.

-The only construction on this segment since it has been signed is a project to repave this section of I-77 due to let in 2012.
+The only construction on this segment since it has been signed was a project to repave this section of I-77 let in 2012.
 The Welcome Center was also renovated, but disappointingly still has signs indicating its just the I-77 Welcome Center.